vmware-tanzu/velero/site/content/docs/main/how-velero-works.md

 You can back up or restore all objects in your cluster, or you can filter objects by type, namespace, and/or label.

-Velero is ideal for the disaster recovery use case, as well as for snapshotting your application state, prior to performing system operations on your cluster (e.g. upgrades).
+Velero is ideal for the disaster recovery use case, as well as for snapshotting your application state, prior to performing system operations on your cluster, like upgrades.

 ## On-demand backups